-During the campaign, Trump argued that Americans should vote for him because he would rarely leave Washington.
-He promised that he wouldn't go golfing or take vacations, because there was too much work to do.
+During his 2016 campaign, Trump argued that Americans should vote for him because he would rarely leave Washington.
+He promised that he wouldn't go golfing or take vacations because there was too much work to do.

 When does Trump visit his properties?

-Trump frequents Mar-a-Lago, which he's referred to as the "Southern White House," and other clubs on weekends.
-But Mar-a-Lago is where he's hosted foreign leaders like President Xi Jinping of China — and directed the launch of a strike against a Syrian air base.
+With the exception of extended stays at his golf resort in Bedminster, Trump usually frequents his properties on weekends.
+Trump has referred to his Mar-a-Lago club in Palm Beach, Florida, as the "Southern White House" — and that's where he's hosted foreign leaders like President Xi Jinping of China and directed the launch of a strike against a Syrian airbase.

 How much does Trump's travel cost?

-The president's trips can cost taxpayers millions of dollars due to the use of Air Force One and expenses of the Secret Service, Air Force, local sheriff's departments, Coast Guard and other personnel.
-However, a precise accounting cannot be made because the expenses are not required to be disclosed.
+The president's trips can cost taxpayers millions of dollars because of the use of Air Force One and the expenses of the Secret Service, the Air Force, local sheriff's departments, the Coast Guard and other agencies.
+However, a precise accounting can't be made because the expenses aren't required to be disclosed.